 Just 30 miles south of Bishop’s, in San Ysidro, California, almost 100,000 people cross the U.S.-Mexico border each day.
 With wait times lasting anywhere from two hours to all day, it is the world’s busiest land border crossing.
-From the headache of bringing correct documentation to waiting in long lines, it may seem as if crossing the border is the hardest part of traveling to Mexico.
+From the headache of bringing correct documentation to standing in long lines, it may seem as if crossing the border is the hardest part of traveling to Mexico.

 But at Bishop’s, the challenges of traveling across the border are not only in San Ysidro but also on campus, with the School only permitting an official trip across the border if it meets many requirements, ranging from charter transportation and possible private security to insurance that covers ransom, extortion, and kidnapping, according to Director of Global Education and Religion & Ethics Teacher Dr. David Moseley, who has organized nine global trips at Bishop’s to parts of the developing world since 2008.